 The American Heart Association explains that Magnetic resonance imaging (MRI) is a non-invasive test that uses a magnetic field and radiofrequency waves to create detailed pictures of organs and structures inside your body.
 It can be used to examine your heart and blood vessels, and to identify areas of the brain affected by stroke.

-The American Heart Association explains a Tilt-Table Test.
+The American Heart Association explains a Myocardial Perfusion Imaging (MPI) Test.